b3-exmo/b3-exmo.github.io/docs/General Christianity ideas/Theology.md

 If it's all true, then Elohim is either the most incompetent god or the most evil god in all of mythology.
 Either way, he's not worthy of my time or consideration.

-Don’t forget that even after passing the test, and not letting demons persuade you into doing bad things like drinking hot bean water or thinking about touching your ding-dong, you also must learn the right handshakes to enter to go back to live with your dad.
+Don’t forget that even after resisting demons who persuade you into doing bad things like drink hot bean water or think about touching your ding-dong, you also must learn the right handshakes to enter to go back to live with your dad.
 Hope you’ve been wearing right kind of underwear!

 God *requires* justice, but can't bring himself to forgive outright.
 So, *he needs a blood offering* to be happy with us.
 Think of that.
 The God of Christianity requires suffering for sins, and we're made to sin.
 We're imperfect enough that it's inevitable.
 God made us this way!
 He requires blood to be happy with his creations!

 Within Mormonism, this is packaged in the pretext that God is our father who loves us, but you can expect [[Anxiety|no mercy if you step out of line]].